jason-me/bitcoin-universal-design/resources.md

 ## Licensing Notes

 FOSS a11y tools come with a range of licenses:
-MIT, GNU GPL, Apache 2.0, W3C Software License.
+MIT, GNU GPL, MPL, Apache 2.0, W3C Software License, etc.

 ---

 ## Contact

 Got a tool or resource we should list?
-If you'd like to contribute to this guide or have questions about implementing these principles [Open an issue](https://github.com/jason-me/bitcoin-universal-design/issues).ß
+If you'd like to contribute to this guide or have questions about implementing these principles [Open an issue](https://github.com/jason-me/bitcoin-universal-design/issues).